youshy/cv/Markdown/README.md

 / Lead Software Engineer

-* Lead a team that is driving groundbreaking developments in **European-based payments**, leveraging **SEPA** systems to push the boundaries of what is possible.

 *May 2023 - Present*

+* Leading a team, driving groundbreaking developments in **European-based payments**, leveraging **SEPA** systems to push the boundaries of what is possible.

 / Senior Go Software Engineer